garvit-joshi/Java_Executor-Windows/README.md

 2.Install Java To Your Machine.Assuming you have installed Java in c:\Program Files\java\jdk directory
 4.Right-click on 'My Computer' and select 'Properties'.
 5.Click the 'Environment variables' button under the 'Advanced' tab.
-6.Now, alter the 'Path' variable so that it also contains the path to the Java executable.
-Example, if the path is currently set to 'C:\WINDOWS\SYSTEM32', then change your path to read 'C:\WINDOWS\SYSTEM32;c:\Program Files\java\jdk\bin'.
+6.Now, alter the 'Path' variable so that it also contains the path to the Java executable.Add A new Path to 'c:\Program Files\java\jdk\bin'.
 7.Now just Make A Folder In your desired directory where you will keep all your java files And Put These Three Files In The Directory.
 8.The Files Are Designed In such a way that they Search For All the .java And .class files and runs them.